-Many aquatic therapy program participants are recovering from a sports injury, joint replacement, spinal cord injury, brain injury or stroke.
-Teens and adults of any age can benefit from aquatic therapy and it can be particularly helpful for those who’d like to keep active despite suffering from arthritis, muscular dystrophy or other degenerative joint disorders.
+Many program participants are recovering from a sports injury, joint replacement, spinal cord injury, brain injury or stroke.
+Teens and adults of any age can benefit from this type of therapy, which can be particularly helpful for those who'd like to keep active despite suffering from arthritis, muscular dystrophy or other degenerative joint disorders.

 How patients benefit from the aquatic therapy program

 Stretching, walking or other gentle exercises in a warm water therapy pool offer many critical benefits to people who are just getting back on their feet, including:

 - Buoyancy that reduces stress on joints and muscles

 - Gentle resistance that builds strength and endurance over time

 - A sense of relaxation and well-being that encourages exercise

 At Bryn Mawr Rehab, we keep our therapeutic pool at 92°F, the ideal temperature for relieving pain and keeping patients comfortable.
 The pool has a ramp, stairs and lift to make it accessible to people with a variety of conditions.